birongliu/discord.js-button-paginator-advanced/README.md

 ---
 <h1 align="center">Button Paginator • discord.js</h1>

-> *Note: This readme is made to work perfectly in an Android view, works fine also on desktop view!*
+> *Note: You have to read the complete guide below to make it work perfectly, we recommend not to skip!*